merantix-momentum/scaffold-core/docs/usage/subpackages/catalog.rst

 Artifacts
 ------------------

-Scaffold supports versioned artifacts through the :py:class:`Artifact` class.
+Scaffold supports versioned artifacts through the :py:class:`ArtifactDataset` class.
 Artifacts are managed by an artifact manager, such as :py:class:`FileSystemArtifactManagerDataset` or :py:class:`WandBArtifactManagerDataset`.

 .. code-block:: python

-    from scaffold.data.catalog import Catalog, Artifact, FileSystemArtifactManagerDataset
+    from scaffold.data.catalog import Catalog, ArtifactDataset, FileSystemArtifactManagerDataset

     c = Catalog()